postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Making your documentation public

 To publish [documentation](/docs/publishing-your-api/documenting-your-api/), it must be part of a collection.
 You can publish documentation for any collections that you created or have permission to edit.

+> You can't publish a collection that has been added to an API.
+Instead, you can [publish a version of the API](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).
+A published version includes the API's definition and collections.

 To publish the documentation for a collection: